 Sums at stake in the higher court matters range from several hundreds of thousands of New Zealand dollars to many millions, however smaller sums were often at issue in administrative matters.
 High Court criminal appeals as to conviction and/or sentence are more numerous but are not easily collated.

 In the prior year, 2019, the Court of Appeal considered ten matters, five of which were procedural applications.
 The remaining cases dealt with complex technical questions of law.
 The Supreme Court heard and refused two tax-related applications for leave to appeal.

 In the same year, the TRA heard six cases.
 Four dealt with a technical legal question and two with procedural matters.

-There is no publicly available information about criminal cases in the District Court.
-However, IR has stated that in the year to June 2020 it completed 58 prosecutions for serious tax-related offending, which would have been heard in the District Court.
+There is no publicly available information about criminal cases in the district court.
+However, IR has stated that in the year to June 2021 it completed 50 prosecutions for serious tax-related offending, which would have been heard in the district court.

-In the year to June 2020, IR reportedly won 89.5% of the cases it litigated.
-But for a dip in 2018, this success rate has been fairly steady over recent years.
-It reflects the impact of the disputes process, both in terms of ensuring that only cases that require litigation find their way to the courts, and in the sense that the costs of a dispute often leave a taxpayer struggling to resource litigation even for a worthy case.
+In the year to June 2022, IR reportedly won 71.4% of the cases it litigated.
+This success rate has dropped after being over 80% for some years.
+The relatively high success rate reflects the impact of the disputes process, both in terms of ensuring that only cases that require litigation find their way to the courts, and in the sense that the costs of a dispute often leave a taxpayer struggling to resource litigation, even for a worthy case.

 The following guidelines are unlikely to be exclusive to New Zealand, and neither will they be exhaustive of the matters to be considered in advising and representing parties engaged in tax controversy.